valerielim/Mathematics_For_Machine_Learning--Imperial/week4/W4 – Matrix Multiplication Special Assignment.md

 **Second and third statement**

-I accidentally proved them together so here they are explained together.
+I proved the second one before realising it is extremely similar to the third statement, so here they are, explained together.

 ![special quiz](imgs/w4_hard_quiz5.png)